-Can Facials Help with my Adult Acne?
+Can Facials Help With Acne?

 Acne isn’t just for teenagers.
 Adult acne affects 25% of adult men and 50% of adult women at some point in their lives.
 Let’s explore the causes of adult acne, and how you can take steps to turn your skin around at any age.

 There are several reasons you may experience acne as an adult, such as:

 - Hormonal changes, such as from menopause, or switching or stopping birth control pills

 - Medications, including corticosteroids, lithium, and anti-seizure drugs

 - Air pollution